Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/motioneffect/getorigin/_index.md

 ---
 title: getOrigin
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/motioneffect/getorigin/
+url: /php-java/aspose.slides/motioneffect/getorigin/
 ---

-## getOrigin()  function
+## getOrigin()  method

  Specifies what the origin of the motion path is relative to such as the layout of the slide, or the parent.
  Read/write  MotionOriginType.

-### Result
+### Returns
 int